Dale Cresap's blog

 Add new comment

-daily word - second the motion
+daily word - rage?

 Dale Cresap's picture